DOT Reasonable Suspicion Supervisor Training

 Supervisors can play a central role in an effective Drug-Free Workplace Program.
 More than anyone else in the organization, they are in a position to recognize changes in an employee’s job performance.
 The supervisor role is very important and can require specialized training for reasonable suspicion drug testing.

-Joe Reilly & Associates, Inc is one of the top providers of DOT Supervisor Reasonable Suspicion Training Programs in the country.
+Joe Reilly & Associates, Inc is one of the top providers of DOT & FMCSA Reasonable Suspicion Training for Supervisors in the country.
 Our online courses were created for industry professionals who need additional training or information, on drug testing policies and procedures, that can be conveniently accessed at any time.

 It can be scary and tough to think about addressing alcohol and other drug use among the people you work with, especially those that you supervise.
 But you don’t need to be scared, and it doesn't have to be tough.
 Addressing alcohol and other drug abuse in the workplace is first and foremost a conduct and performance issue—an employee who uses or abuses alcohol or other drugs on the job may at some point be an employee whose performance goes downhill.
 You will see it—and this guide tells you how to deal with what you see.